 The good thing about social media is it allows organizations to engage with their patients on a more personal level.
 That said, it is still important to pay close attention to privacy policies and HIPAA regulations as you are communicating through these avenues.

-To start, you should create a solid social media strategy with strict regulations on what can and cannot be posted.
+You’ll also want to watch what you’re sharing on social.
+You should create a solid social media strategy with strict regulations on what can and cannot be posted.
 To reinforce these rules, hold routine training sessions to ensure your team is up to date on best practices.
 This also gives them a safe space to ask questions or for clarification on different policies.

 Furthermore, you should consider setting up digital controls that will flag keywords and key phrases that could be flagged as non-compliant with HIPAA policies.
 Here are two key areas to pay attention to when posting on social media for your business.